BushraAbukarn/code-pudding/README.md

 The purpose of this dataset is to analyze airline bookings and identify different factors associated with revenue generation.

 ## 🎯 Key Objectives
-1. **Identify marketing factors** that attribute to the highest sales.
+1. What marketing factors attribute to highest sales?
-2. **Analyze routes** that generated the most purchase leads.
+2. What routes generated the most purchase leads?
-3. **Evaluate how flight durations** affect passenger purchase spendings, such as extra services.
+3. How flight durations affect purchase spendings?

 ## 👥 Team Members
 - Bushra Abukarn